SonnyJim/eve8266/README.md

 1st LED Red = Booting, 2nd LED Blue = Connected to WiFi, 3rd LED Green = Authorisation successful.

 For further troubleshooting, plug the NodeMCU in via USB and use a terminal emulator set to 115200.

+FAQ

+Q.  This is silly and pointless
+A.  That is the correct response.

+Q.  Do I need to register the application with the same account I want to track?
+A.  No.  You can register the application with one account and track the character on another.
+If I wasn't so lazy, I'd setup an authorisation webserver for other people to use (like Tripwire does), but then I don't want to be responsible for knowing where your character is.
+Doing it this semi-convulated way means you and only you can track your characters location.

+Q.  Will you sell me one?
+A.  Maybe.
+If I got enough orders to make it worthwhile (ie over 10) I might get some PCBs made up and sell them either as kits or fully assembled and tested.
+Maybe get some EVE signs laser cut or something like that.